-Most people wouldn’t consider an adventure activity like coasteering suitable for children but if you’re looking for things to do at the beach with your family it’s definitely worth a try.
+Most people wouldn’t consider an adventure activity like coasteering suitable for children but if you’re looking for family things to do at the beach it’s definitely worth a try.

 When I first heard about coasteering it sounded frankly terrifying.
 Why would anyone fling themselves dangerously, if not recklessly, into the savage jaws of the sea, near cliffs and rocks on which one could easily be dashed and injured, if not killed?
 Really, why?

 Then I witnessed actual real live (crazy) people leaping like Lemmings from the rocky Northumberland cliffs into choppy seas, and I found myself wanting to try coasteering for my impending birthday…

 I didn’t try it, since nobody would come with me, and risking one’s life and limb for a birthday celebration can’t really be done in the company of strangers!